TechWithVishesh/TechWithVishesh/README.md

 - 👋 Hi, I’m @TechWithVishesh
-- 👀 I’m interested in Pyhthon, Java and HTML language.
+- 👀 I’m interested in Python, Java and HTML language.
 - 🌱 I’m currently learning the basics of all.
 - 💞️ I'am a student and beginner looking for tutorials.